gwtproject/gwt-site/src/main/markdown/articles/mvp-architecture-2.md

   }
 </pre>

-<p>The notion here is that you'll want to respond to user interaction in
-different ways based upon the cell type that was clicked.
-Given that our ColumnDefinition(s) are intertwined with the cell type, we're not only able to use them for rendering purposes, but for defining how to interpret user interactions.</p>
+The notion here is that you'll want to respond to user interaction in different ways based upon the cell type that was clicked.
+Given that our ColumnDefinition(s) are intertwined with the cell type, we're not only able to use them for rendering purposes, but for defining how to interpret user interactions.

-<p>To take this one final step further, we're going to remove any application
-state from the ContactsView.
+To take this one final step further, we're going to remove any application state from the ContactsView.
 To do this, we'll replace the view's getSelectedRows() with a SelectionModel that the presenter holds on to.
-The SelectionModel is nothing more than a wrapper around a list of model objects.</p>
+The SelectionModel is nothing more than a wrapper around a list of model objects.

 <pre class="prettyprint">
   public class SelectionModel&lt;T> {